 PRINCE2 (PRojects IN a Controlled Environment version 2) is another waterfall methodology and states that the project management project lifecycle and processes are: starting a project, initiating a project, directing a project, managing a stage boundary, controlling a stage, managing product delivery and closing a project – see figure 2.
-A Project Manager is responsible for ensuring that the team performs and delivers the product accordingly as initially defined with Management ( the Project Board).
-The Project Manager also ensures that there is clear requirements communication between the project board and the project team to ensure quality delivery.
+A Project Manager is responsible for ensuring that the team performs and delivers the product accordingly as initially defined by Management ( the Project Board).
+The Project Manager also ensures that there are clear requirements communication between the project board and the project team to ensure quality delivery.

-Although the Project Manager is responsible for successful release of a quality product, the Scrum Master is the one that manages the delivery of this quality product while working with the delivery team, since the Project Manager does not communicate directly with the delivery team.
+Although the Project Manager is responsible for the successful release of a quality product, the Scrum Master is the one that manages the delivery of this quality product while working with the delivery team, since the Project Manager does not communicate directly with the delivery team.
 The Project Manager manages time delivery more than quality.
-The Scrum Master manages quality delivery of the product.
-The Scrum Master also manages impediments as well as the development/delivery team while the Project Manager manages risks and address them with strategic management.
+The Scrum Master manages the quality delivery of the product.
+The Scrum Master also manages impediments as well as the development/delivery team while the Project Manager manages risks and addresses them with strategic management.

 Then the question arises, do we still need Project Managers in Agile?
 Although there is no Project Manager role in any Agile methodology, in real work-life environments, we still have Project Managers.
 To differentiate the two roles, both are responsible for the delivery of a quality product.
 However, a Project Manager works strategically with the management team (project sponsor, project owner/requestor, etc.) to define the product’s epics, while the Scrum Master receives management-defined epics from the Project Manager and works with the delivery/development team to break-down the epics into features, stories, and tasks.
 A Scrum Master also manages impediments at the development team level and resolves what is possible in his capability.
 Impediments that are rated high are now channeled to a Project Manager to be managed strategically by the management team.